 Eduardo Gallardo is a partner in the New York office of Gibson, Dunn & Crutcher.
-He focuses his practice on mergers and acquisitions.
+He focuses his practice on mergers and acquisitions, and corporate governance matters.
 Mr. Gallardo has extensive experience representing public and private acquirers and targets in connection with mergers, acquisitions and takeovers, both negotiated and contested.
 He has also represented public and private companies in connection with proxy contests, leveraged buyouts, spinoffs, divestitures, restructurings, recapitalizations, joint ventures and other complex corporate transactions.
-Mr. Gallardo has substantial experience in the technology, financial services, telecommunications and healthcare industries.
+Mr. Gallardo has substantial experience in the technology, financial services, telecommunications, real estate and healthcare industries.

-Mr. Gallardo also advises corporations, their boards of directors and special board committees in connection with corporate governance and compliance matters, takeover preparedness and other corporate matters.
-He also represents various major investment banks as financial advisors in M&A transactions, and hedge funds in their M&A activities.
+Mr. Gallardo also advises corporations, their boards of directors and special board committees in connection with corporate governance and compliance matters, shareholder activism, takeover preparedness and other corporate matters.
+He also represents various major investment banks as financial advisors in M&A transactions, and hedge funds in their M&A and investment activities.

 Mr. Gallardo has represented:

-- Corvex Management and Related Companies in their consent solicitation to remove the Board of Trustees of CommonWealth REIT, and related litigation.
+- The Related Companies and Corvex Management in their investment in CommonWealth REIT, including their consent solicitation to remove the entire Board of Trustees of CommonWealth, and successful related litigation.

-- Zayo Group, Inc. in its $2.2 billion acquisition of AboveNet, Inc.
+- Zayo Group, in its $2.2 billion acquisition of AboveNet, Inc.

-- The Special Committee of the Board of Directors of Fushi Copperweld in connection with its completed going-private transaction.
+- The Special Committee of the Board of Directors of Fushi Copperweld, a China-based US publicly traded company, in connection with its completed going-private transaction.

 - Baldor Electric Company in its $4.2 billion sale to ABB Ltd via a tender offer.